 Pricing: Free with limits (3 scripts).
 Standard from $11.99/month.
 Pro from $13.99/month.

-Pros: Beats inside the screenplay editor, real-time collaboration, FDX support.
+Pros: Beats inside the screenplay editor, best-in-class collaboration, full FDX support, solid free tier.

-Verdict: WriterDuet is the right pick for screenwriters with beat sheet integration.
+Verdict: WriterDuet is the right pick for screenwriters who collaborate.

 Best for: Writers who use Save the Cat exclusively.
 Not for: writers who want multiple frameworks or broader features.